jbritton001/EfficiencyFix/README.md

 # Windows 10/11 EfficiencyFix

+This is more of a "Workaround" as I know many others have desktop computers, and that is why I created this fix/workaround, as "Efficiency Mode" is mainly geared towards battery life on mobile devices.

 After searching and finding a bunch of stuff that doesn't work.
 From changing the properties in program shortcuts to registry changes, nothing seems to work.
 So I had to go another route since many of us are fighting the dreaded Efficiency Mode on various Programs that sap resources rather than freeing them up.

 So I created a PowerShell script that sets: